ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

 >for s in SARS-CoV-2-Sample*<br>>  do<br>>  md5sum $s > $s.md5<br>>  done

-This command calculates checksums for all files with names beginning `SARS-CoV-2-Sample`.
+This command calculates checksums for all files with names beginning with `SARS-CoV-2-Sample`.

 ### Upload data files